elchananbloom/init2WinIt/bank-account-plan.md

 An HTML and CSS UI Built with React
 Plan to meet requirement:
 The team will create the user interface using React, ensuring a clean, user-friendly design with HTML and CSS.
 The team will follow modern web development practices, including responsive design to ensure the app works on both mobile and desktop devices.
-The layout will be organized and intuitive for users to browse and sign up for runs.
+The layout will be organized and intuitive for users to browse and interact with functionality.

 Sensible Layering and Pattern Choices
 Plan to meet requirement: